Superintelligence: Forecasts

-In 2025, the forecast scenario "AI 2027" led by Daniel Kokotajlo predicted rapid progress in the automation of coding and AI research, followed by ASI.
+In 2025, the forecast scenario AI 2027 led by Daniel Kokotajlo predicted rapid progress in the automation of coding and AI research, followed by ASI.
 In September 2025, a review of surveys of scientists and industry experts from the last 15 years reported that most agreed that artificial general intelligence (AGI), a level well below technological singularity, will occur before the year 2100.
 A more recent analysis by AIMultiple reported that, “Current surveys of AI researchers are predicting AGI around 2040”.

 Design considerations

-The design of superintelligent AI systems raises critical questions about what values and goals these systems should have.
-Several proposals have been put forward: